-2) ROADTRIP—Take a day trip to a quiet outdoor locale (see photo above).
-As a Floridian, I prefer nature preserves over tourist-packed beaches.
+2) ROADTRIP—Take a day trip to a quiet outdoor locale.
+As a Floridian, I prefer nature preserves over tourist-packed beaches or theme parks.
 Once you arrive, find a spot, sit, force yourself to be still.
 Watch a bush or a flower patch closely.
 In moments, you will start to see movement.
 Crawling, flying, buzzing, insects are dedicated to their work.
 Frame the scene, scents, sounds and the textures of nature.
 Write it down.

 |An urban stream next to an auto dealer.|

 3) HEADGAMES—Find setting ideas in surprising locations.
 Have to go used car shopping--take your phone.
 See stream/tree photo above-note the iron fence in lower left.
 I cropped out the trash and debris in the streambed, but they may return in my writing.
 Even a trip to the mall can be productive.
 Go to the food court, grab a sweet tea, bring a spiral notebook so you look like a student-less suspicion that way.
 Sit.
 Now just watch and listen.
 Pick a victim and assign him or her a name, occupation, special talent.
 Why did he come to the mall today?
 Is that person with her an accomplice or her intended victim?
 Be outrageous, let the ideas roll.
 Write it down.

 What inspiration is WRITE IN YOUR OWN BACKYARD?
 Send me your comments.
 Be Well!